codio-templates/onboarding/.guides/content/Canvas-e3bc.md

 - Make sure the Canvas course is published.

 ## Adding faculty and students
 The final step is to add students to your course.
 This is done from the People tab.
+We recommend that you add the same test students to Canvas that you have in Codio.
+The only field of data that needs to match is the email address.
+So, look up the Codio test student email addresses and add them to Canvas in the student role.

+Next, you should login to Canvas as a test student and start the assignment.
+Please read on to see what happens next, which is dependent.

+**IMPORTANT** : when you access Codio from Canvas, this user will become the dominant Codio user in the browser.
+This means that if you have a Codio session open (say you are logged in as faculty) and you start an assignment from Canvas as a student, the old Codio session will be invalidated.
+To get around this, you should think about running your teacher account in a separate browser type or in an incognito window.
+Just be aware of this when testing.

 ### Single sign-in and account creation
 It is important to understand how Codio maps Canvas users to Codio users.
 The following rules should be understood.
 If students or faculty access Codio via a Canvas assignment then Codio will use the Canvas email address to identify the user.

-- If the user is not known to Codio then we will sign up the user as a new Codio user.
-Once this is done, the user will be taken into the Codio content.
-[MAX - ARE TEACHERS AUTOMATICALLY ADDED AS A CODIO TEACHER?]
+- If the user is not known to Codio then we will sign up the user as a new Codio user in the background and take the user directly into the Codio content.
+The Canvas user role will be carried over as well.
 - If the user is known to Codio then Codio will take them directly into the Codio content without any sign-in required.
-[HOW IS THE VALIDATION PERFORMED]
+If they are a Codio user but are not a member of your organization then they will be required to complete a verification via email.

 ## Generating scores
 You should now generate some scores to pass back to Codio.
 You can do either of the following.